 NGOs should lobby the SuR, in the capital, to accept as many recommendations as possible.
 They should also ensure that the Government submits to the Human Rights Council an "addendum" containing clear and detailed responses to each recommendation received.

 IV.
 During the report’s adoption at the Human Rights Council

 During the adoption of the report of the Working Group at the HRC plenary session (usually, a few months after the review), 20 minutes are allocated to NGOs to make a statement.
 In total, ten NGOs are given two minutes each.

-To speak, NGOs need to register online at 2pm Geneva time the Friday before the beginning of the HRC session and to confirm in person at the List of Speakers’ Desk in Room XX the day before speaking.
-The ten slots which will be allocated on a first come, first serve basis.
+To speak, NGOs need to sign up online at 2pm, Geneva (CET) time, the Friday before the beginning of the HRC session and to confirm in person at the List of Speakers’ Desk in Room XX the day before speaking.
+The ten slots will be allocated on a first come, first serve basis.
 The online form for the sign-up is available here.
 Prior to signing up, NGOs have to obtain account log-in details here.
 More information about the sign-up is available in the OHCHR Guidelines - EN, FR, ES.